leanprover/lean4/doc/monads/intro.md

-Similar to the `Option` monad the `Except` monad allows you to change the signature of a function so that it can return an `ok` value or an `error` and it makes available the classic exception handling operations `throw/try/catch` so that your programs can do monad based exception handling.
+Similar to the `Option` monad the `Except` monad allows you to change the signature of a function so that it can return an `ok` value or an `error` and it makes available the classic exception handling operations `throw/try/catch` so that your programs can do monad-based exception handling.

 ## [Monad Transformers](transformers.lean.md)